English Footballers Abroad

 OK, he’s technically Irish, but as a Plymouth stalwart between 2015 and 2019, he’ll be a familiar name to many an EFL fan after a decent career pulling the strings in the Pilgrims midfield.

-The 31-year-old attacking midfielder decided to trade in life in the West Country for a stab at life in Eastern Europe after making a surprise move to Bulgarian giants CSKA Sofia in 2019.
+The 32-year-old attacking midfielder decided to trade in life in the West Country for a stab at life in Eastern Europe after making a surprise move to Bulgarian giants CSKA Sofia in 2019.

-So far it looks to have been a gutsy decision, with Carey posting a respectable debut campaign, playing 25 times and scoring four times.
+So far it looks to have been a gutsy decision, with Carey playing over 60 times over the last two seasons, scoring six goals.

-Leeds Utd are back in the Premier League, which has led to an outpouring of nostalgia about the Whites’ golden age in the division back in the early 2000s.
+Leeds Utd bounced back to the Premier League in style, which has led to an outpouring of nostalgia about the Whites’ golden age in the division back in the early 2000s.

 One player who helped lead that charge was Bridges, who hit 19 goals in his first season at Elland Road to help them qualify for the Champions League.
 Injuries would ultimately curb his progress just as he was reaching his peak, with his career ultimately fizzling out as he club-hopped around the EFL.